Skip to main content

 Pursuing a Master’s Degree: What It’s Like to Be a Graduate Student

-If you’re looking to advance your career, a master’s degree may feel like the next logical step.
-A master’s degree is one of the gateways to specialization in a subject area that often leads to higher salaries and/or higher levels of responsibility within an occupation.
-Therefore, you may be considering or planning to attend graduate school for your master’s degree.
+If you’re looking to advance your career, pursuing a master’s degree may feel like the next logical step.
+A master’s degree is one of the gateways to specialization in a subject area that may lead to higher salary potential or a higher level of responsibility within an occupation.

 For instance, the MSN is valuable to both nurses and the healthcare system as it prepares nurses for leadership and advanced clinical practice.
 The MSN is the foundation of academic preparation for nurse practitioners, nurse midwives, clinical nurse leaders, nursing educators and many other nursing positions.

-While working with students in the MSN program, it’s not uncommon to hear them say graduate school is challenging and time-consuming, yet it is also very rewarding.
+While working with students in the MSN program, it’s not uncommon to hear them say graduate school is challenging and time-consuming, yet it's also very rewarding.

 If you’re transitioning from a bachelor’s level education to graduate school, you probably have some questions about the process.

-Over a lifetime, we build a progressive amount of knowledge that we use personally and professionally.
-In the academic setting, this knowledge becomes more and more complicated with each level of education achieved.
+Over a lifetime, we progressively build knowledge that we use personally and professionally.
+In the academic setting, this knowledge becomes more and more complex with each level of education achieved.

-In straightforward terms, the difference between the work required for a bachelor’s degree and a master’s degree is related to the more complex knowledge presented at the master’s level.
-This higher complexity is mentally and physically challenging as well as time-consuming.
+In straightforward terms, the difference between the work required for a bachelor’s and a master’s degree is the level of content complexity and critical thinking skills.
+The advanced expectations of a master’s degree program are mentally and physically challenging as well as time-consuming.

-How Do I Prepare for My First Day of Grad School?
+How Do I Prepare for Grad School Life?

 It’s important to note that you won’t get started alone.
 Faculty members and student support staff help coach, mentor and encourage master’s students as they transition into graduate school.

-Some ways to set yourself up for success from day one include:
+Here are three ways to set yourself up for success from day one:

-• Tour the online library – You will work with the university’s library often during your graduate studies.
+You will work with the university’s library often during your graduate studies.
 Learn where to find resources and how to get what you need.
-In many universities, librarians are also available 24/7 to help guide you and provide support.
+At some universities, librarians are also available 24/7 to help guide you and provide support.

 • Announcements – Instructors will share important information about your course and assignments.
 This may be done in the form of announcements.
 If you want to excel in your work, be sure to read all course announcements, emails from your faculty and other messages and instructions about the course.
 This is the simplest first step to understanding what is expected.